MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 Vibe coding is an approach to programming that uses AI tools, such as GitHub Copilot Agent, to generate software.
 Instead of manually writing code, a user provides a natural language description of their intended app, and the AI generates the corresponding code.
 This shifts the programmer's role from traditional coding to guiding, testing, and refining the AI-generated output.

-In this exercise, you use a vide coding process and GitHub Copilot Agent to create a prototype version of an online shopping app.
+In this exercise, you use a vibe coding process and GitHub Copilot Agent to create a prototype version of an online shopping app.
 Your prototype app includes the following pages: products, product details, shopping cart, and checkout.
 The app includes basic navigation between pages and a limited dataset that helps to demonstrate app features.
 The prototype doesn't include any backend functionality, such as user authentication, payment processing, or database integration.

 This exercise should take approximately **30** minutes to complete.